-We talked about what is cryptocurrency and how it works.
-But we’re still left with one of the most important questions – how can you spend cryptocurrency?
+But we’re still left with one of the most important questions – once you earn crypto coins, how can you spend them?

 The market is still volatile, but the number of businesses hopping on the cryptocurrency wagon is steadily growing.

 Here are a couple of ways you can use cryptocurrency for everyday things.

 1. Invest it in education

 In 2013, the University of Nicosia in Cyprus became the first university in the world to accept Bitcoin.
 Later, in 2014, King’s College became the first educational institute to accept cryptocurrency as payment in the United States.

 Ever since, more and more universities and schools started accepting this form of payment, including: